ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/009-Loadbalancer.md

 The question now is, is there a way we can combine multiple server selection strategies?
 Yes

 What we could do is to have two layers of load balancers
-- Layer one Load balancer receive requests based on IPs and route to layer two load balancers
+- Layer one Load balancer receive requests based on geolocation and IPs and route to layer two load balancers
 - This set of load balancers receive the request and then they use the round robin server selection strategy.

 ## What is a DNS Round Robin